Railway signals in Germany: Ne2 Vorsignaltafel

 Used alone or in combination with a distant signal.

 Meaning: This is a distant signal.
 (It may be used stand-alone or to indicate the actual distant signal at the same place.
 Note that a semaphore distant signal may not show a visible aspect when showing Vr 1.)

 A main signal, shunting signal or a Ne1 will be found at braking distance.
 Unless a distant signal, distant signal repeater or main signal is visible, the train driver treats this signal as "Vr0 or Ks2: Expect Stop".

-Every distant signal is mounted with a Ne2 plate to mark their position (if this plate was not fitted, the driver would not know if he had passed the distant signal or not when showing aspect Vr1, since in this position it is practically invisible).
+Every distant signal is mounted with a Ne2 plate to mark their position (if this plate was not fitted, the driver would not know if they had passed the distant signal or not when showing aspect Vr1, since in this position it is practically invisible).
 Distant signal repeaters or distant signals mounted in combination with a main signal do not have a Ne2 plate.

+In rare cases, Ks distant signals have a downwards pointing yellow triangle mounted on them instead of an Ne2, which is normally used only on Hl and Ks multi-section signals in combination with white-red-white mast plates.